 verb (whirs, whirring, whirred)[no object]

-- (Especially of a machine or a bird’s wings) make a low, continuous, regular sound: the ceiling fans whirred in the smoky airMore example sentences
+- (Of something rapidly rotating or moving to and fro) make a low, continuous, regular sound: the ceiling fans whirred in the smoky airMore example sentences

 - This sound was the generator whirring to life once again.

 - The sounds of machines whirring and bells ringing could be heard as far away as a city block.

 - Next to me, Mr. Walker's camera whirred and clicked rapidly.

 nounBack to top

 - A whirring sound: the whir of the projectorMore example sentences

 - That is about the same level of noise produced by the whir of an air conditioner or the rumbling of average city traffic.

 - The rip of gunfire sounded above the whir of the blades.